SanChai20/Flexi-Proxy/public/legal/en/TERMS_OF_SERVICE.md

 **5.3 Automatic Renewal**: Your subscription will automatically renew unless you cancel it before the end of the current subscription period.

+**5.4 Cancellation**: If you cancel your subscription, the cancellation will take effect at the end of your current billing period, not immediately.
+You will continue to have access to paid features until the end of the period you have already paid for.
+During this time, you may reactivate your subscription at any time before the billing period ends, and your subscription will continue without interruption.

-**5.4 Refund Policy**: We offer a 14-day refund window for all paid subscriptions.
+**5.5 Refund Policy**: We offer a 14-day refund window for all paid subscriptions.
 If you are not satisfied with our Services for any reason, you may request a prorated refund within 14 days of your initial purchase or subscription renewal.
 The refund amount will be calculated based on the unused portion of your subscription period.
 To request a refund, please contact us through our contact page with your account information and order details.
 Refunds will be processed within 5-10 business days after approval.
 Please note that after the 14-day period has expired, all payments become non-refundable.

 ## 6. User Content